saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0030-avail-upgrade-validator-node.md

 sudo systemctl stop availd.service
 ```

 - Locate your Avail binary, create a backup of the current binary, and then uninstall the existing binary by deleting the binary.
-Proceed to download the most recent binary announced in Discord, which will replace the previous version.
+Proceed to download the most recent binary announced in Discord, which will replace the previous binary version.
-As an illustration, if your current binary is situated in `/home/avail/avail-node/`, with a binary named `data-avail` and you downloading pre-built binary from Avail github repository, follow these steps.
+To provide an example, assuming your existing binary is located at `/home/avail/avail-node/` and is named `data-avail`, and you used the [validator](/join-the-network/run-avail/validator) setup guidelines while obtaining a pre-built binary from the Avail GitHub repository, proceed as outlined below.
 ```
 cd /home/avail/avail-node/
 mv data-avail data-avail-backup